Crock Pot Ribs (Baby Back Ribs with Dry Rub)

 How to prep crock pot ribs before adding the dry rub:

-While I’d love to take the ribs out of their butcher paper and put them directly in the crock pot, crock pot ribs need a little bit more love.
+While I’d love to take the ribs out of their butcher paper and put them directly in the crock pot, crock pot ribs need a little bit more love (just like steak always benefits from a bath in my flat iron steak marinade).
 But don’t worry, crock pot baby back ribs are not hard at all.

 First, you’ll need to remove the membrane (technically called silverskin) from the back sides of the rib racks.
-Fine Cooking has a tutorial on how to remove silverskin from ribs that shows you exactly how to do it (I do it this way, too).
+The Spruce has a tutorial on how to remove silverskin from ribs that shows you exactly how to do it (I do it this way, too).

 If it’s your first time prepping slow cooker ribs, don’t stress out.
 It’s not important that you get every teeny tiny piece of the membrane.
 Just do the best you can, and your crock pot baby back ribs will be fine, I promise!